 Hemingway is a tiny town located in the state of South Carolina.
 With a population of 432 people and three constituent neighborhoods, Hemingway is the 228th largest community in South Carolina.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hemingway is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hemingway is a town of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Hemingway who work in food service (20.11%), office and administrative support (19.57%), and management occupations (10.33%).
+Overall, Hemingway is a town of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Hemingway who work in office and administrative support (21.51%), sales jobs (18.60%), and teaching (8.14%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hemingway has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hemingway has few renters and college students.
 But the biggest reason it is quieter in Hemingway than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hemingway may be for you.

-The per capita income in Hemingway in 2010 was $16,016, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $64,064 for a family of four.
-Hemingway also has one of the higher rates of people living in poverty in the nation, with 39.15% of its population below the federal poverty line.
+The per capita income in Hemingway in 2010 was $22,670, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $90,680 for a family of four.
+However, Hemingway contains both very wealthy and poor people as well.

-Hemingway is an extremely ethnically-diverse town.
+Hemingway is a very ethnically-diverse town.
 The people who call Hemingway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hemingway residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hemingway include Scottish, English, Scots-Irish, and German.
+Important ancestries of people in Hemingway include Irish, Scottish, Scots-Irish, and Italian.

 The most common language spoken in Hemingway is English.
-Other important languages spoken here include Hindi and African languages.
+Other important languages spoken here include African languages and Hebrew.